flaqai/open-ai-creator-desktop/README.md

 - pnpm **10.5.2**, matching `packageManager` in [package.json](./package.json).
 - Rust and the target OS's [Tauri prerequisites](https://v2.tauri.app/start/prerequisites/) for native development and packaging.
 A frontend-only build does not require Rust.
-- A Flaq.ai account and Client Key for real generation.
+- A Flaq AI account and Client Key for real generation.
 The default desktop upload path does **not** require your own Cloudflare account.

 From this repository's root: